josepcrespo/the-agile-monkeys-api-test/README.md

 ## ToDo List

 - [ ] Improve the README.md file as much as possible.
-- [ ] In case GitHub OAuth login returns a callback with an error, show it a well formatted, on the public `/index.html` page.
 - [ ] Create a "before delete user" Feathers Hook, for checking if it's the the only existing admin.
 - [ ] Write Unit Tests.
 - [ ] Automatically synchronize the files between the host and the Docker containers and, vice versa.